Jigoku/starphase/README.md

 # Star Phase
-A top down /side scrolling space shooter made with Lua and Love2D
+A top down / side scrolling space shooter made with Lua and Love2D.

-This is still an early work in progress, so many bugs / changes will come.
+This is an early work in progress, so many bugs / changes will come.

-Reccomended to use 1920x1080 resolution for now.
-Fullscreen display is not correctly scaled (needs working on)
+Reccomended to use 1920x1080 resolution for now. ([issue #9](https://github.com/Jigoku/starphase/issues/9))

 ### Running the game
 Run the game from the src/ directory using